Best broker for fractional shares – Fidelity

 Charles Schwab is a highly rated broker that got even better with its acquisition of TD Ameritrade.
 Now, Schwab customers have access to the powerful thinkorswim trading platform as well as a wide range of investment tools and educational resources.

 Schwab’s fractional shares, called “Stock Slices,” allow investors to diversify their risks across a variety of different companies and industries.
 With over 500 stocks available, Stock Slices provide more than enough choices for individual stock investors.
-Fractional shares at Schwab come with a minimum purchase price of $5 and are available right from within the all-in-one trade ticket, as seen below.
+Fractional shares at Schwab come with a minimum purchase price of $5 and are available right from within the all-in-one trade ticket.

 Learn more about why Schwab is one of our favorite brokers by checking out our Charles Schwab review.